Ashes to Ashes (British TV series): Critical reception

-Addressing press complaints about the quality of Keeley Hawes' performance, Philip Glenister defended his co-star, stating, "It's a hellishly difficult thing to come into and I've seen how hard she works and how brilliant she is.
+Keeley Hawes' performance was singled out by critics such as The Sun's Ally Ross, The Daily Mirror's Jim Shelley and The Guardian's Sam Wollaston.
+While Robert Maclaughlin, writing for Den of Geek, praised Hawes for "the ability to pull off a white leather coat, perm and very, very tight jeans", other critics were negative; Ross blamed the character of Alex Drake for "ruining nearly every scene".
+Wollaston went further, writing "Keeley Hawes, as DI Alex Drake, is awful.
+She may be totally shagworthy and have a cracking pair of puppies (those are one of Hunt's sidekick's words, not mine, before you start complaining), but, as a copper, even a psychologist copper, she's very unconvincing."
+Philip Glenister defended his co-star, stating, "It's a hellishly difficult thing to come into and I've seen how hard she works and how brilliant she is.
 To all those detractors, they're just plain wrong."
+Hawes sent all her critics flowers.

 Entertainment news website Digital Spy praised the show's return, with cult editor Ben Rawson-Jones describing the opening episode of the second series as "greatly promising".
 It was watched by 7.01 million viewers.

 The second series was nominated for The TV Dagger at the 2009 Crime Thriller Awards.
 Keeley Hawes and Philip Glenister received nominations in the Best Actress and Best Actor categories respectively.

 The finale of Ashes To Ashes, which finished in 2010, has been described by Dean Andrews as "genius".
 He explained on GMTV: "Everything is tied up.
 You get all of the answers from Life on Mars and Ashes To Ashes."

-When interviewed by SFX Magazine in May 2010, Matthew Graham spoke of teasing the BBC with a third set of series called The Laughing Gnome (the title suggests a prequel set in the 1960s), and claimed that they made "the whole title page and copyrighted it and everything".
+When interviewed by SFX Magazine in May 2010, Matthew Graham spoke of teasing the BBC with a third set of series called The Laughing Gnome (the title, an early song by David Bowie, suggests a prequel set in the 1960s), and claimed that they made "the whole title page and copyrighted it and everything".
 He said the BBC responded well to the joke, replying "Yeah, it's commissioned!".

 The series three finale was watched by 6.45 million viewers.

+Sam Wollaston called the series a nostalgia fest.
+Other journalists also commented on nostalgia in the series.